top of page

 metaethics

-Divine Ideas, Goodness, and Gooddnesses (draft) with Tom Ward
+Divine Ideas, Goodness, and Goodnesses (under revision) with Tom Ward

 Theistic Ethics Workshop, 7/10/20, Princeton Rutgers Philosophy of Religion colloquium, March 2021